markdoc-extra/vscode-markdoc/README.md

 This extension enables syntax highlighting for Markdoc files ( files with `.mdoc` or `.markdoc` extensions ).

 > Experimental support for formatting, linting and other features is work in progress and can be enabled with `markdoc.experimental` setting.
-Please note that it is only supported for [Next Markdoc Schema](https://markdoc.dev/docs/nextjs#schema-customization).
 See [supported features](https://github.com/markdoc-extra/markdoc-ls/discussions/2)

 ## Screenshot